 This probably is the only PNP program that gives more points as you grow older.
-If you see the points grid above, it assigns you 16 points for age between 31-40, whereas its only 12 points for age between 21-30.
+If you see the points grid above, it assigns you 16 points for ages between 31-40, whereas it’s only 12 points for ages between 21-30.

 Only candidates who can score at least 60 points will be able to create their EOI successfully.

 Your profile will also be accessible to prospective employers in the province.
 Only candidates with the highest scores, and greatest interest from employers, will be invited to submit an application to the Provincial Nominee Program.